probml/dynamax/ssm_jax/lgssm/README.md

-# Linear Gaussian State Space Models, plus Kalman filtering and smoothing
+# Linear Gaussian State Space Models

+We provide a model class definition, plus code for state estimation using Kalman filtering and smoothing, and code for parameter estimation.